The Squier Family Tree

 London

-Lehair Several differeint possible origins: 1.
+Lehair Several different possible origins: 1.
 Leherre (Normandie), var de Lehère - misereux [dict des noms de France, Larousse] - the wretch, poverty-stricken.
 2. Le Hir from the Breton 'tall'.
 3. Haire, a hair-shirt, a misery shirt.
 4. The heir to a title.
+Lincolnshire and Cambridgeshire 1659-1806

-Norman - one who behaves in a regal fashion
+LeRoy Norman - one who behaves in a regal fashion Cambridgeshire 1659

-Either nickname for bright, cheerful person from the french for 'finch', or occupational for someone who made pincers
+Pinchon Either nickname for bright, cheerful person from the french for 'finch', or occupational for someone who made pincers Cambridgeshire 1671-1675

 Cambridgeshire